 Jordan Peterson became very famous lately with his unique point of view and very strong arguments.
 He talks about facts that no one can argue with.
 His books are very popular because he became very famous on the internet.
 This book is not part of the top 10 because of his low rating.
 Actually, it’s much lower than the other books.
 I read part of this book, and I believe the main reason for this is because his books are very difficult to read.
 Despite this, the rules are awesome and worth checking out.

-Order by popularity in the last quarter of 2018:
+Order by the popularity in the last quarter of 2018:

 - Bad Blood